You are here

 Tamara Johnson is the executive director of Malaika Early Learning Center.
 As the executive director, she has the pleasure of leading a state-of-the-art facility that focuses on children birth through age 8 in its early childhood and elementary school programs.

 Tamara has held director positions at Milwaukee Public Schools (District Parent Involvement) and COA Youth and Family Centers (HIPPY/HIP).
 She has an associate’s degree in child development and bachelor’s in human services.
-Tamara is currently pursuing a master’s degree in early childhood administration from National Louis University.
+Tamara holds a master’s degree in early childhood administration from National Louis University.
 In addition, she has earned multiple certifications, including a Certificate in Early Childhood Leadership.

 Tamara has held positions on the Board of Directors of the Black Child Development Institute (BCDI), Milwaukee Affiliate; Metropolitan Milwaukee Alliance of Black School Educators (MMABSE); and Parents Plus Inc., among other organizations.
 She was elected to a four-year term as a Governing Board member of the National Association for the Education of Young Children (NAEYC) in 2017.